What is the Greater Manchester Apprenticeship Hub?

-The Hub, which works on behalf of the Greater Manchester Combined Authority, is delivering a £6 million City Deal programme, supported by the Skills Funding Agency and the Department for Business, Innovation and Skills.
+The Hub, which works on behalf of the Greater Manchester Combined Authority, is delivering a £6 million City Deal programme, supported by the Education and Skills Funding Agency and the Department for Business, Innovation and Skills.
 It has three main objectives:

 Maximise employer take up of apprenticeships in GM’s key sectors

 Deliver city-wide collaborative activities to stimulate demand for Apprenticeships and increase the number of vacancies and traineeship work placements.